ociu/sphinx-traceability-extension/doc/integration_test_report.rst

 .. item-attribute:: ASIL The level for ASIL

-    In ISO26262 ASIL is defined as Automotive Safety Integrety Level.
+    In ISO26262 ASIL is defined as Automotive Safety Integrity Level.
 The level can be at A/B/C/D for increasing safety requirements.

 .. item-attribute:: ASPICE The level for A-SPICE